internet-sicherheit/eco-blockchain-governance/technical/0008-used-consensus-algorithm/README.md

 ## Unresolved questions
 * How can/should the algorithm be optimized?
-* When and how will the algorithm be run?
 * How will results of the algorithm be used to adjust network configuration?